-- Services must be rendered by a contracted provider. - You must pay any extra costs or services outside of the dental codes and coverage outlined in this section directly to the provider. - Restorative dental (fillings) & endodontic, periodontic and oral surgery services are excluded. - Claims for covered benefits must be filed directly with the contracted provider and not the plan. - Your costs for these services will not count toward your maximum out-of-pocket amount.
+- Services must be rendered by a contracted provider. - You must pay any extra costs or services outside of the dental codes and coverage outlined in this section directly to the provider. - Restorative dental (fillings) & endodontic, periodontic and oral surgery services are excluded. - Claims for covered benefits must be filed directly with the contracted provider and not the plan.

-Optional supplemental package 2 - Dental and vision package

-As a Supplemental Benefit, these services are not routinely covered under Original Medicare.
-They are offered for an additional premium through this Optional Supplemental Package 2 - Dental and Vision Package.

-Premium

-Dental services

-Preventive dental services include the following procedures, limitations and codes listed below:

-Two oral exams each year (from the following codes):

-- D0120 Periodic oral evaluation established patient - D0140 Limited oral evaluation problem focused - D0150 Comprehensive oral evaluation new or established patient - D0180 Comprehensive periodontal evaluation new or established patient

-Dental X-rays include one full-mouth or panoramic X-ray and one set/series of bitewing X-rays each year and up to seven periapical images per calendar year.

-- D0210 Intraoral complete series (including bitewings)

-- D0220 Intraoral periapical first radiographic image

-- D0230 Intraoral periapical each additional radiographic image

-- D0270 Bitewings single film

-- D0272 Bitewings two films
+Optional supplemental benefits What you must pay when you get these services D1110 - Prophylaxis - adult Two fluoride treatments per year D1208 - Topical application of fluoride Your costs for these services will no count toward your maximum out-of-pocket amount.
+Optional supplemental package 2 - Dental at As a Supplemental Benefit, these services are not routinely covered unfor an additional premium through this Optional Supplemental Package. nder Original Medicare.
+They are offere kage 2 - Dental and Vision Package.
+Premium \$32.00 monthly premium Dental services Preventive dental services include the following procedures, limitations and codes listed below: The plan will pay up to \$1,000 for dental benefits each year (benefit maximum).
+Two oral exams each year (from the following codes): Coverage is available from LIBERTY Dental (Guardian) providers only.
+D0120 - Periodic oral evaluation - established patient D0140 - Limited oral evaluation - problem focused Talk to your provider and confirm a coverage, costs and codes prior to D0150 - Comprehensive oral evaluation - new or established patient D0180 - Comprehensive period antal evaluation - new or Services being rendered.You pay no copay for the preventive dental services listed.
+D0180 - Comprehensive periodontal evaluation - new or established patient Dental X-rays include one full-mouth or panoramic X-ray and one You pay 20% as your portion of the covered charges for restorative denta services (fillings) listed. set/series of bitewing X-rays each year and up to seven periapical image per calendar year.
+D0210 - Intraoral - complete series (including bitewings) D0220 - Intraoral - periapical first radiographic image periodontic, and oral surgery dental services listed which include, but ar not limited to, the following: D0230 - Intraoral - periapical each additional radiographic imag D0270 - Bitewings - single film ■ D0272 - Bitewings - two films planing

+• Simple and surgical extractions

+(limited to once per tooth per

+Exclusions & Limitations:

+lifetime)

-- D0274 Bitewings four films
+■ D0274 - Bitewings - four films

-- D0330 Panoramic film
+■ D0330 - Panoramic film